-The benchmark dataset contains 79087345 flows, activity of 21746 unique users, 253374 WiFi sessions, 25642 unique MAC addresses, and 6104 unique IP addresses, a fingerprint database of 2078 standard TCP/IP signatures of 51 known unique OSes with a total of 529 variations when considering major and minor versions [29].
-The dataset consists of three basic TCP/IP network stack features, i.e., initial SYN packet size, TTL, and TCP window size [29].
-After our first set of testing, we realized that the data was severely skewed and that only a few of the classes contained almost all of the entries, giving us artificially good classification results.
-We then removed most of the very seldom occurring classes and ended up with 33 reduced classes.
+The benchmark dataset contains 79087345 flows, activity of 21746 unique users, 253374 WiFi sessions, 25642 unique

+MAC addresses, and 6104 unique IP addresses, a fingerprint database of 2078 standard TCP/IP signatures of 51 known unique OSes with a total of 529 variations when considering major and minor versions [30].
+The dataset consists of three basic TCP/IP network stack features, i.e., initial SYN packet size, TTL, and TCP window size [30].
+For the dataset with no label reductions, an accuracy of 84% was achieved.
+After our first set of testing, we realized that the data was severely skewed and that only a few of the classes contained almost all of the entries, giving us artificially good OSes classification results.
+In order to fix this issue, we explored two approaches: (1) keeping a bias, but with reduced differences, and (2) removing all bias and creating a dataset with equally distributed fingerprints for each class.
+For the first approach, the fewer occurring OS classes were copied until they reached the presence of at least half of the most occurring class.
+In the second approach, we removed most of the very seldom occurring classes and ended up with 33 reduced classes.
 We also removed all traffic that did not contain HTTP User-agent information, since we could not establish ground truth for this traffic.
-In addition, we created a new dataset where all the classes were bucketed into seven groups, consisting of the six most widely used major OS families: Android, Linux, Mac OS, Unix, Windows, iOS, and a seventh class called "Other" for OSes not suited for any of the other groups as shown in Table I. Finally, we ended up distributing all of the labels equally so that each OS class had the same number of occurrences.
-This is not necessarily the option that gives a model with the best classification accuracy, but it creates the most versatile model with balanced training data.
+This led to the creation of a new fully general dataset where all the OS classes were bucketed into seven groups, consisting of the six most widely used major OS families: Android, Linux, Mac OS, Unix, Windows, iOS, and a seventh class called "Other" for OSes not suited for any of the other groups as shown in Table I. Finally, we ended up distributing all of the labels equally so that each OS class had the same number of occurrences.
+This is not necessarily the approach that gives a model with the best classification accuracy, but it creates the most versatile model with balanced training data.
 This helps us improve the generalizability of our model with a unified approach that encompasses all variations of the most widely used OSes.

-TABLE II: The performance of previous work [29]
+TABLE II: The performance of OS classification from previous related work [30]